adaltas/node-csv-docs/src/md/parse/options/quote.md

 The `quote` option defines the characters used to surround a field.

 The presence of quotes around the field is optional and is automatically detected.
 The value can be one or multiple characters.
-The detection of quotes is disable with the `null`, `false` and empty string values. it defaults to `"` (double quote).
+The detection of quotes is disable with the `null`, `false` and empty string values.
+It defaults to `"` (double quote).

 * Type: `string` | `Buffer` | `[string|Buffer]`
 * Optional